mukulasija/ContestAlertApp/README.md

 ## ⚙️ Features
 * App consists of Different Coding Platforms
 * Get Details of upcomming Contests
-* Set Reminder of upcomming Contest.
+* Set Reminder of upcomming Contests.

 ## 🚀 Technology Used